Weights in a Benson-Solomon block: Number of projective simple modules

 In this section we calculate the number of projective simple modules for the outer automorphism groups in the various tables of the previous section.
-Note that by \cite[Proposition 1.8.5]{Benson1998} any such module is the unique simple module in a block isomorphic with a matrix algebra over $k$.
-Moreover blocks with this property are exactly the blocks of defect zero by \cite[Theorem 2.39]{CravenTheory}.
-We thus obtain:

-Thus in order to calculate $z(kG)$ we may appeal to a result of Robinson \cite{Robinson1983}, which allows one to compute the number of blocks with a given defect group by way of group theoretic information.

-Fix a finite group $G$ and a Sylow $2$-subgroup $S$ of $G$.
-Recall that a conjugacy class $C$ of $G$ is said to be of \emph{$2$-defect zero} if $|C_G(y)|$ is odd for some (hence any) representative $y \in C$.
-Denote by $Y_0$ the union of the classes of defect zero, and by $Y$ a set of representatives of those classes.
-Set
+Let $G$ be a finite group, and let $\Irr(G)$ be the set of ordinary irreducible characters of $G$, i.e. those over a splitting field of characteristic $0$.
+A character $\chi \in \Irr(G)$ is said to be of \emph{$p$-defect} $d$ if $|G|_p/\chi(1)_p = p^d$, where $n_p$ denotes the $p$-part of the integer $n$.